PoisotLab/ms_metaweb_transfer/manuscript.md

-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all possible interactions, which should then be filtered [@Morales-Castilla2015InfBioa]. **TK** tp
+evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all possible interactions, which should then be filtered [@Morales-Castilla2015InfBioa].

-@Cirtwill2019QuaFra -- we need an informative interaction-level prior on
+TK @Cirtwill2019QuaFra -- we need an informative interaction-level prior on
 probability: this method might be it

 <!--
-A cautionary tale regarding validation.
+TK A cautionary tale regarding validation.
 Interaction can never be a true negative.
 Cannot use a empirical subset of a bigger (predicated) network for validation -> because e.g. dietary shifts across range.
 -->